ahmedfurkankoc/Grocery-App/README.md

 # Grocery App

-I builded a simple shopping list application using Django and React.
+I builded a simple grocery list application using Django and React.
 The app allows users to perform CRUD (Create, Read, Update, Delete) operations on groceries items.

 ## Technologies